ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm_qt/how-to-1.md

 Qt v6.2 supports native development for Windows on Arm (WoA).
 To demonstrate the advantages of native development, you will learn how to perform affine transformations on graphic images.
 The transformations demonstrate the performance boost the AArch64 architecture provides.
 They include image rotation, scaling, and shearing which are commonly used by AI-powered machine vision systems.
 You will then learn how to reduce the computation time of the x64 architecture by 40% by making simple changes.

-Starting from v6.2, Qt provides a native development support for WoA.
+Starting from v6.2, Qt provides native development support for WoA.
 As a result, you can fully leverage device hardware to accelerate your graphical user interface (GUI)-based applications.

 ## Before you begin
 You will need to install Qt on your Windows on Arm machine.
 Go to the Qt Group [download page](https://www.qt.io/download), register for the Qt trial, and download Qt.
 Alternatively, go to the [Qt for Open Source Development](https://www.qt.io/download-open-source) page and download the package from there.

-In the Qt Setup window, select at least Qt version 6.2.
+In the Qt Setup window select, as a minimum, Qt version 6.2.
 In this example, we use version 6.4.

 ![fig1](figures/01.png)